- Can ABCpdf convert my Microsoft Office documents to PDF?

 ABCpdf is a component not an application.
 The PDFSettings application is simply for entering a license key when you purchase one.

-You don't need a license straight away - the component will work for 30 days without any intervention.
+You do not need a license straight away - the component will work for 30 days without any intervention.
 All you need to do is look at the documentation and start writing code.

 If your web application is reporting that your license has expired...